OPERA-Cal-Val/DSWx-SCP-validation-generation/README.md

 Demonstrates how to:

-    Generate validation data for the OPERA DSWx product
+    Generate validation data for the OPERA DSWx product.
+The OPERA DSWx validation data will be freely available.

 ## Required software and plugins